TSX-V: SYH | OTC: SYHBF

 The ongoing coups in Africa, coupled with other geopolitical factors — including Russia's invasion of Ukraine — are underscoring the need for clean energy sources that can contribute to a coordinated push for increased energy efficiency and energy security worldwide as a means of meeting net zero climate initiatives.

-Nuclear energy is THE answer… and uranium is THE fuel source.
+Nuclear energy is the answer… and uranium is the fuel source.

-Earlier, we talked about ongoing uranium supply constraints with Cameco adding further fuel to the proverbial fire by announcing a 2.7 million pound uranium shortfall for 2023 from its Cigar Lake and McArthur River mines.
+Earlier, we talked about ongoing uranium supply constraints with Cameco adding further fuel to the proverbial fire by announcing a 2.7 million pound uranium shortfall from its Cigar Lake and McArthur River mines.

 It’s a sign of the times: As old, existing mines deteriorate, exhaust their resources, and ultimately shutter, the global uranium supply will become increasingly dependent on new discoveries, such those being sought and made in Canada’s prolific Athabasca Basin.